YassGan/Private-School-Website/README.md

 The Private School Website includes the following features:

-#### -WordPress-based pages:
+#### - WordPress-based pages:
     The Home, About Us, Contact Us, and School Life pages are built using WordPress and showcase general information about the school and its programs.

+#### - Admin session:
--Admin session: The website includes an admin session, intended for the school director, which allows him to manage information about pupils, teachers, classes, grades, payments, and absences.
+    The website includes an admin session, intended for the school director, which allows him to manage information about pupils, teachers, classes, grades, payments, and absences.

     For the pupils, the admin can:
         -Add a new pupil.